 Who needs it?

-Counselling supervision is for accredited counsellors and psychotherapists, pre-accredited therapists and students undergoing training courses in professional counselling and psychotherapy.
-Supervision is also available to professionals in the related fields of social work, community work, social care and mental health professionals.
+Supervision is for accredited counsellors and psychotherapists, pre-accredited therapists and students undergoing training in professional counselling and psychotherapy.
+It is also available to professionals in the related fields of social work, community work, social care and mental health professionals.

-The primary goal of counselling supervision is to enhance the effectiveness of psychotherapy/counselling and other psychological interventions through the growth of the therapist/worker and the development of their skills.
+The primary goal of supervision is to enhance the effectiveness of psychotherapy through the growth of the therapist and their skills.

-Like with a client, we establish ground rules and clarify lines of responsibility regarding how you prepare for a session; ensure client needs are addressed; look at the therapeutic relationship; provide constructive feedback and appropriate self disclosure.
-And to recognise when personal issues are intruding on the work or unfinished business with a previous client.
+Like working with a client, we establish ground rules and clarify lines of responsibility regarding how you prepare for a session.
+We ensure client needs are addressed and look at the developing therapeutic relationship.
+Your constructive feedback is encouraged as is appropriate self disclosure.
+And to recognise when personal issues are present in the work or unfinished business with a previous client.

-Most importantly we will look at the ‘parallel process’: where the relationship dynamics between client and therapist/worker appear in the supervision room.
-The supervisee literally, but unconsciously, acts like the client to show the supervisor what is happening in the relationship.
-The origin of this is from our own childhood and mimicry at play.
-It is the supervisee's out of character behaviour that really shows how the client is.
+Most importantly we look at the ‘parallel process’: where the client/therapist relationship dynamics appear in the supervision room.
+The supervisee literally, but unconsciously, acts like the client, occupying the client's shoes, with the supervisor experiencing the supervisee's perspective.

 All parts of this process are regularly reviewed; the relationship between supervisor and supervisee, client progress, supervisee progress, so a clear development is maintained.
 Mutual feedback is encouraged as well as a look at strengths and weaknesses on all sides, including the supervisor.
-So the supervisee gets a sense of strong support and mutuality in the relationship.
 We will also regularly re-contract our work so that adjustments are being made and the work’s effectiveness is maintained.